Ipstenu/varnish-http-purge/readme.txt

 I worked at DreamHost from 2012 to 2022, and have maintained the plugin since around 2014 or so.

-This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I still maintain it, but it was not originally an official DreamHost plugin which means I will continue to support all users to the best of my ability.
+As of October 2023, this plugin is _NO LONGER_ installed by default on DreamPress.

 = Is this plugin caching my data? =